10 Intriguing Friends Fan Theories

 In the summer of 2017, this photo of the Friends season four DVD box ignited a fan frenzy.
 The image on the box shows the titular pals snoozing side by side.
 Ross, Phoebe, Monica, Chandler, and Joey all have their eyes shut, but Rachel—resting right in the middle—is wide awake and looking directly at the camera.
 Why is she the only one with her eyes open?
 Some fans suggested Rachel was plotting something sinister, or secretly very “woke.”
 But plenty more insisted it was proof the whole show was Rachel’s dream.
 According to one Twitter fan, Rachel fell into an anxiety-fueled dream the night before her wedding to Barry and imagined her own group of hip New York friends to cope with her frustration and dread.
 Except she woke up to reality the next morning, as shown on the DVD cover, where she’s surrounded by her dream friends.

-Another popular theory suggests the show was all in Phoebe’s head—only this take is much darker.
+Another popular theory suggests that Friends was all in Phoebe’s head—only this take is much darker.
 The basic premise is that Phoebe never got off the streets.
 She was a lonely, homeless woman with a meth addiction who peered into the window of Central Perk one day.
 She noticed five friends laughing over coffee, and imagined herself as part of the gang.
 In this fantasy, her pals didn’t always get her weird sense of humor, but they loved her anyway.
 In reality, the twentysomethings in the window were wondering why that “crazy lady” was staring at them.
 This theory gained so much traction that a journalist asked Friends co-creator Marta Kauffman about it at a television festival.
 She quickly threw water on the whole thing.
 “That’s the saddest thing I’ve ever heard,” Kauffman replied.
 “That’s a terrible theory.
 That’s insane.
 Someone needs a life, that’s all I’m saying."

 According to one manic Facebook rant, Friends was not a sitcom at all.
 It was actually a 10-year marketing ploy, designed to make Starbucks the new go-to destination for young people.
 Why else do the characters spend so much time in a coffee shop?
 True, the shop is not called Starbucks, but the subliminal evidence lies in Rachel’s last name (Green, like the Starbucks company color) and hair (styled like the mermaid in the Starbucks logo).
 Then there’s Ross and Monica’s last name, Geller, which is close to the German word gellen.
 It means “to yell,” just like the Starbucks baristas calling out customer names.
-The case only gets flimsier from there, but if you really want to read about how Chandler and Moby Dick are connected, you can dive down the rabbit hole here.
+The case only gets flimsier from there, but if you really want to read about how Chandler and Moby Dick are connected, you can dive down that particular rabbit hole here.

 Ross’s son Ben arrives in the very first season of Friends, in the aptly titled episode “The One with the Birth.”
 He’s a constant character for several seasons, but as the show goes on, Ross seems to spend less and less time with his kid.
 Ben disappears after the eighth season, and never meets his half-sister Emma onscreen.
-There’s one explanation for this dropoff: Ross lost custody of his son due to increasingly disturbing behavior.
+There’s one explanation for this drop-off: Ross lost custody of his son due to increasingly disturbing behavior.

 The blog What Would Bale Do lays out a bunch of examples: Ross sleeps with his students, tries to hook up with his cousin, and asks a self-defense instructor for help scaring his female friends.
 He’s also generally pretty jealous and possessive.
 According to this theory, Ross’s ex-wife Carol hit a breaking point and took full custody of their son, which is why Ben stops coming around his dad’s apartment in the later seasons.

-Rachel and Monica’s mean old neighbor dies of natural causes in season two—or at least that’s what they want you to think.
+Rachel and Monica’s mean old neighbor dies of natural causes in season 2—or at least that’s what they want you to think.
 By one Redditor’s account, Mr. Heckles was killed in cold blood.
 Moments before he dies, Mr. Heckles shows up at Monica and Rachel’s door, complaining that their noise is disturbing his birds.
 (He does not have birds.)
 Monica says they’ll try to keep it down and as Mr. Heckles leaves, he says he’s going to rejoin his “dinner party.”
 Minutes later, he’s dead.
 Ergo, his dinner party guest killed him.
 Of course, the likelier explanation is that Mr. Heckles was a crazy old man who wasn’t even having a dinner party.
 But where’s the fun in that?

 How did the gang manage to snag the coveted center couch at Central Perk every single time?
 Simple: Gunther reserved it for them.
 It was all part of his ongoing campaign to win Rachel’s affections, and it explains why the group never had to fight for seating space.
 Well, except that one time.